 Did you know?

-Still, that Hāzners continues to draw the Kremlin's ire is a litmus test by which to judge that Russia is unrepentant in glorifying its Soviet past, never to atone for the atrocities the U.S.S.R. visited upon its sovereign neighbors, never to admit the U.S.S.R. invaded and occupied Estonia, Latvia, and Lithuania.
+Still, that Hāzners continues to draw the Kremlin's ire is a litmus test by which to judge that Russia is unrepentant in glorifying its Soviet past, never to atone for the atrocities the U.S.S.R. visited upon its sovereign neighbors.
 Russia cannot contend it is the sovereign continuation of the U.S.S.R. and simultaneously insist it bears no responsibility for the crimes of its predecessor—crimes it has continued to perpetrate in the post-Soviet era against Moldova (during Yeltsin's tenure), Georgia, and Ukraine.

-Regimes change, but the notion that Russia's self-worth is measured by the size of the geopolitical pyramid it dominates—by whatever means necessary—remains constant.
+Regimes change, but that Russia measures its self-worth by the size of the geopolitical pyramid it dominates—by whatever means necessary—remains constant.